 Curt Soine finds creative release in carving fish decoys, swans, ducks, geese, shorebirds, songbirds, and occasionally dabbling in making twig tables and canoe paddles.
 He had carved briefly when he was a kid in the Boy Scouts, but then started carving again shortly after he got out of the Navy in 1980, when his wife showed him a picture of a swan decoy she liked that was priced at $400, and he thought “that doesn’t look so tough; I could make one of those.”
 And so it began….

-He carves most of his decoys out of basswood, but occasionally uses white cedar, pine, balsa, cork and butternut.
+He carves most of his decoys out of white cedar and pine, sometimes using basswood, cork and butternut.
 The fish decoys he carves are weighted and balanced with lead that he melts and pours, and they have copper, brass or aluminum fins that he cuts and hammers.
 He uses power tools for roughing out the decoy and uses knives and chisels for the

 He has been an artist on the Upper Minnesota River Art Crawl Meander since 2007.
 In 2017 he was featured on a Pioneer Public TV “Prairie Sportsman” segment, thus